Student Services and Resources

 First Year Advisor, Access & Inclusion: Julie Kang, BEd, MPH, MEd

-First Year Advisor, Student Success & Transition: Hannah Bild-Enkin, HBSc, MEd Candidate
+First Year Advisor, Student Success & Transition: Hannah Bild-Enkin, HBSc, MEd

-First Year Office Assistant: Erin Holliday
+First Year Office Coordinator: Erin Holliday

-Undergraduate Program Offices and Advisors
+Undergraduate Department Offices & Academic Advisors

 Upper-year students should contact their academic advisors for assistance related to their programs.
 Academic advisors can provide detailed guidance regarding course selections and options for specific programs, as well as assistance in interpreting Faculty policies and procedures.